Octobit8-scm/roadrolls-fe/README.md

-Road Rolls project is a CI/CD Pipeline implementation for React and NodeJs application.
+Road Rolls project is a CI/CD Pipeline implementation for MERN application.
 The objective is to automate the build, test, and deployment process, ensure code quality and security, manage infrastructure as code(IaC), and monitor the application's performance and health.
 Tools used for production are GitHub, AWS, Docker, Terraform, SonarQube, Jenkins, Jfrog Artifactory and target release date is 15 October 2024.
 # Instructions to run roadrolls-fe
 1. clone this repo to your loacl machine
 2. install npm in your machine